 If you have a lot of C# changes to your client -- I'm sorry they're probably not going to make it.
 However, the web client will be a lot easier to maintain for you, have the power to render UI using React, and potentially even fetch data from external APIs.
 Say goodbye to Gumps basically.
 The iteration speed will be a lot faster, and you can deploy updates to players almost instantly.

 We're also planning to implement a feature negotiation packet that will allow shard owners to turn off/disable CUO features and parts of the Assistant (e.g. scripting).

 There's no way to make a direct tcp connection from a web-browser to a random server for web security reasons.
 In order to connect to a shard we need to proxy the tcp connection over websockets.
-Right now we use Deno Deploy for hosting the game proxy which is a edge-compute service, meaning when you connect you go via a local POP to then connect to the server.
+Right now we use Fly.io for hosting the game proxy which is an edge-compute service, meaning when you connect you go via the game proxy in the nearest region to then connect to the server.
 The proxy itself is pretty dumb but also controls the authentication for the web client.

-If you were to ping the proxy the IP you would see is Deno Deploy's anycast IP address, it's not a single server.
-They have 26 POPs around the world and IIRC their infrastructure is on GCP, so if someone wants to DDOS google then they can have fun.
+If you were to ping the proxy the IP you would see is Fly.io's anycast IP address, it's not a single server.
+DDOS'ing the anycast IP is like trying to DDOS a whole server provider.
 Furthermore, the proxy hides the shards IP address and the internal Shard ID is used when connecting the login/game sockets.
-If your shard were to only use ClassicUO Web and never share the IP publicly your shard would be protected from DDOS.
+If your shard were to only use ClassicUO Web and never share the IP publicly your shard would be also protected from DDOS attempts.